plystra/plystra-docs/src/content/docs/reference/configuration.md

 - database URL is missing or uses default development credentials.
 - session secret is missing, too short, or a placeholder.
 - previous session secret rotation values are too short or placeholders.
+- API key secret must be set to a strong distinct value in production before creating production API keys.
 - CORS origins are missing or include `*`.
 - public URL is missing or points to localhost.